Fellows FAQ

 While serving on the ASAE Board, the ASAE Research Foundation Board, or the Board of ASAE Business Services, Inc. (ABSI), am I eligible to apply to become an ASAE Fellow?

-Unfortunately, no, current members of any official Board entity are not eligible to apply to become an ASAE Fellow.
+Current members of any official Board entity are not eligible to apply to become an ASAE Fellow.
 That said, once the Board term is over, an application can be submitted for consideration, and will be considered against the same criteria against which all other applications are considered.

 Am I eligible to reapply the following year if my Fellows application is not accepted?